VincenzoGalante/magic-the-gathering/README.md

 ## Data ingestion
 - [x] Download data from API
-- [] Transform to parquet
 - [x] upload to GCS
 - [x] Orcehstration with Prefect
+- [] Saving to parque directly on GCS
-- [] Weekly download
+- [] Schedule weekly

 ## Lake to warehouse
 - [x] From GCS to BQ
-- [] BigQuery: Partitioning and clustering

 ## Transformation
-- [] DBT or Spark for transforming data
+- [] Partitioning and clustering in dbt

 ## Visaulization
 - [] DataStudio Dashboard
+- [] How many cards are being released over time?
-- [] What is the color distribution?
+- [] What is the average amount of cards per set?
+- [] Who are the most common illustrators?
 - [] What are the most expensive cards?
-- [] How many cards are released per month and year?

 Prepare:
 - [] What is the color distribution over time?